quiquegurdiel/SpinCo/README.md

 ### Required steps for setup:
 1- clone repository to [your folder]

-2- créate a virtual environment with Python 3.10 called SpinCo and, inside the environment, install dependencies running "pip install -r requirements.txt"
+2- create a virtual environment with Python 3.10 called SpinCo and, inside the environment, install dependencies running "pip install -r requirements.txt"

 3- edit lab.env in the repository folder file like:

     DATAPATH='[the path to COGNITION database in your computer]'

-3- add [your folder]/src to the path environment variable of your system manually (in order to use import of the library)
+4- add [your folder]/src to the path environment variable of your system manually (in order to use import of the library)

 ### Demo: